 To train to failure or not to train to failure, that is the question – do you want a bigger chest or not.

 A 2005 study on training leading to repetition failure enhances bench press strength gains in junior athletes.
-Participants trained to failure had substantially larger increases in 6-RM bench press than participants who did not train to failure.
+Participants trained to failure had substantially more significant increases in 6-RM bench press than participants who did not train to failure.

 Suppose you want to build a massive chain, train to failure.
 As a rule of thumb, bench press 6 – 12 reps for 4 – 10 sets with 30 to 60 minute rest time between sets.
 New lifters should try The 5×5 Workout Program To Build Strength, And Muscle and experienced lifters should try the German Volume Training For Adding Size And Strength.